Platform Engineering

 Developers should be able to focus on what they’re best at: development.
 Modern infrastructure, CI/CD, and distributed deployment systems are dedicated specialisms.
 Developers don’t need to be experts in these fields and may sometimes struggle to understand them.

-Adding platform engineers lets developers stay productive by concentrating on building new software.
+Platform teams enable developers to stay productive by concentrating on building new software.
 The platform engineering team can be staffed with experts skilled in relevant topics such as IaC, CI/CD, and PaaS solutions.
 Advancements in both development and infrastructure will proceed more quickly as each individual will be specialized in their role.

 Development processes need to evolve as your product grows.
 Over time, your stack expands with additional technologies and new requirements.
 You might introduce a new storage system, require more comprehensive end-to-end tests, or have to comply with another regulatory standard.

 Platform engineers have several responsibilities.
-They’ll discuss challenges with developers and then act upon their insights to build internal platforms.
+They’ll discuss challenges with development teams and then act upon their insights to build internal platforms.
 This can include the following tasks:

 • Configuring IaC tools to provision new infrastructure on-demand.